-After our two week trip to Thailand we have almost completely scrapped the idea.
+After our two week trip to Thailand, we have completely scrapped the idea.

 For the amount of effort that is required on our behalf business wise, the pressures of travelling with small children through South East Asia proved too much.

-Our girls are 5 and 18 months.
+Our girls at the time were 5 and 18 months.
 Kalyra is a pretty good age to travel with, although she can get tired easily and likes to complain.